forvalho/household/README.md

 - **Collapsible Boxes**: Both the filter and available tasks boxes are collapsible, with chevron toggles and consistent icon styling.
 - **Responsive & Accessible**: The layout is fully responsive and uses accessible markup and icons.

+## Avatar Style Configuration

+Admins can control which DiceBear avatar styles are available for members to select.
+This is managed in the Admin Settings page:
+- Enable or disable any style with a simple toggle.
+- Styles currently in use by members are locked and cannot be disabled.
+- The avatar selector only shows enabled styles (plus the member's current style if it is disabled).

 ## Architecture

 This application follows a modern, modular Sinatra architecture.
 Key features are encapsulated into self-contained **Plugins** located in the `plugins/` directory.